Greater weever

-The greater weever (Trachinus draco, Linnaeus 1758) is a benthic and demersal venomous marine fish of the family Trachinidae.
-The greater weever is widely distributed along the eastern Atlantic coastline from Norway to Morocco, extending to the Mediterranean, Aegean and Black Seas.

-Trachinus draco has been shown to occur in depths ranging from shallow water up to -150 meters where it inhabits mostly muddy or sandy grounds.

-Trachinus draco is mostly and notoriously known for its venomous spines that can inflict serious injuries on humans through accidental stinging.
-Because of these spines and its potent venom it is classified as one of the most venomous fishes in the Mediterranean.
+The greater weever (Trachinus draco) is a species of marine ray-finned fish in the family Trachinidae.
+It is a benthic fish widely distributed along the eastern Atlantic coastline (from Norway to Morocco), extending to the Mediterranean, Aegean and Black Seas.
+The greater weever is mostly and notoriously known for its venomous spines, which can inflict serious injuries on humans through accidental stinging.
+Because of this, the greater weever is classified as one of the most venomous fishes in the Mediterranean.

+Etymology

-The name "weever" is thought to originate from the Anglo-Saxon word "wivre" which translates as "viper".
+The term "weever" is thought to originate from the Anglo-Saxon word "wivre", which translates to "viper".